University of Kansas

 Johnson County Community College Transfer Program to the University of Kansas School of Engineering

-School of Engineering 785-864-3881 or 785-864-4620
+School of Engineering

-Cybersecurity Engineering, B.S. kuengr@ku.edu
+Cybersecurity Engineering, BS

-Academic Year 2025-2026 http://www.eecs.ku.edu/
+Academic Year 2026-2027

 Program Description

 Students interested in KU’s Engineering programs need to work closely with advisors at both JCCC and KU.
 This helps students stay on track and not prolong the time it takes to earn an engineering bachelor’s degree from KU.
 Students are advised to complete the Kansas Systemwide General Education requirements, and the prerequisite courses listed on the transfer guide.
 Students are also encouraged to use the Reverse Transfer option (if eligible) after transferring to KU.
-Reverse Transfer allows students to earn their associate degree from JCCC while working towards their bachelor’s degree at KU.
+The Reverse Transfer allows students to earn their associate degree from JCCC while working towards their bachelor’s degree at KU.

 Cybersecurity engineers identify threats and vulnerabilities in software, networks, and other systems.
 They apply their skills to design, develop, and implement high-tech solutions to defend against hacking, malware and ransomware, insider threats and all types of cybercrime.
-In addition to designing and developing safeguards, cybersecurity engineers continually monitor their systems and update them when necessary to prevent zeroday threats (from new and novel malware) and other emerging cybercriminal activity.
+In addition to designing and developing safeguards, cybersecurity engineers continually monitor their systems and update them when necessary to prevent zero-day threats (from new and novel malware) and other emerging cybercriminal activity.
 For companies, cybersecurity engineers protect both information and the overall bottom line.
 Because of this, cybersecurity engineers are vital to the success of the organizations they serve.

 Admission Requirements

-• Admission to The University of Kansas is required, along with the following, for admission to the KU School of Engineering as a transfer student:
+Admission to The University of Kansas is required, along with the following, for admission to the KU School of Engineering as a transfer student:

 • 2.5+ cumulative college GPA

-• “C” or better in MATH 125 Calculus I, or its direct equivalent (MATH 241 Calculus I* at JCCC)
+• “C-” or better in MATH 125 Calculus I, or its direct equivalent (MATH 241 Calculus I* at JCCC)

 • The School of Engineering recommends that students apply for transfer admission to KU by May 1 for summer and fall; December 1 for spring.